-River Lymington
+River Cleddau

 The River Cleddau is home to a magical array of wildlife such as otters, sea trout (sewin) and salmon.
-Sightings of otter are becoming increasingly rare, and populations of salmon are considered at risk of extinction by Natural Resources Wales.
+Sightings of otters are becoming increasingly rare, and populations of salmon are considered at risk of extinction by Natural Resources Wales.

 A once thriving and abundant river is now “taking a beating from sewage, farming, industry and more” according to the Cleddau Project.
 “Climate change is piling on the pressure and the whole ecosystem is in trouble.”